-Indeed, effective dynamic pricing is the most important aspect of an ecommerce industry.
+Indeed, effective dynamic pricing is the most important aspect of the e-commerce industry.

-Going by the current trends, we see the ecommerce to be cheaper than retail stores, the reasons being the fact that they use certain models such as B2B and B2C which cut the middle- men expenses.
+Going by the current trends, we see e-commerce to be cheaper than retail stores, the reasons being the fact that they use certain models such as B2B and B2C which cut the middlemen expenses.

 Gathering Big data is no big deal but storing and organizing to the point that it is called a “useful material” definitely is.

-Companies not only need the high-level expertise but also analytical tools to understands the complex pattern.
-It is a huge layer of information that has to be used painstakingly by the ecommerce merchants in order to gain the most from it.
+Companies not only need high-level expertise but also analytical tools to understand the complex pattern.
+It is a huge layer of information that has to be used painstakingly by the e-commerce merchants in order to gain the most from it.

-Big data can help ecommerce businesses find better and personalized deals for their customers by analyzing their behaviour.
+Big data can help e-commerce businesses find better and personalized deals for their customers by analyzing their behavior.
 To come up with the best deal to offer a company must know what its competitors offering.